Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \textbf{Axial-Attention}: Wang~\etal~\cite{axial_attention} proposed axial attention to encode global information and long-range context for the subject.
-Although conventional self-attention methods use fully-connected layers to encode non-local interactions, they are very expensive given their dense connections \cite{m_transformers,bert,detr,image_transfomer}.
+Although conventional self-attention methods use fully-connected layers to encode non-local interactions, they are costly given their dense connections \cite{m_transformers,bert,detr,image_transfomer}.
 Axial uses self-attention models in a non-local way without any constraints.
 Simply put, it factorizes the 2D self-attentions in two axes (width and height) of 1D-self attentions.
 This way, axial attention shows effectiveness in attending over wide regions.
-Moreover, unlike \cite{bam, ramachandran2019stand, hu2019local}, axial attention uses positional information to include contextual information in an agnostic way.
-With axial attention, the computational complexity is reduced to $\mathcal{O}(hwm)$.
-Also, axial attention showed competitive performance not only in comparison to full-attention models \cite{attention_augmented,m_standalone}, but convolutional ones as well \cite{resnet, huang2017densely}.
+Moreover, unlike \cite{bam, ramachandran2019stand, hu2019local}, axial attention uses positional information to include contextual information agnostic.
+Axial attention reduces the computational complexity to $\mathcal{O}(hwm)$.
+Also, axial attention showed competitive performance compared to full-attention models~\cite{attention_augmented,m_standalone}, and convolutional ones as well \cite{resnet, huang2017densely}.

 \textbf{Efficient Attention Mechanism}: Conventional attention mechanisms are built on double matrix multiplication that yields quadratic complexity $n \times n$ where $n$ is the size of the matrix.
 Many methods propose efficient architectures for attention \cite{kitaev2019reformer, Efficient_attention, wu2021centroid, kim2020fastformers}.
-In \cite{Efficient_attention}, Zhuoran~\etal used the associative feature of matrix multiplication and suggested efficient attention.
+In~\cite{Efficient_attention}, Zhuoran~\etal used the associative feature of matrix multiplication and suggested efficient attention.
 Formally, instead of using dot-product of the form $\rho (QK^T)V$, they process it in an efficient sequence $\rho_q(Q)(\rho_k(K)^T V)$ where $\rho$ denotes a normalization step.
 Regarding the normalization of $\mathrm{softmax}$, it is performed twice instead of once at the end.
 Hence, the complexity is reduced from quadratic $\mathcal{O}(n^2)$ to linear $\mathcal{O}(n)$.
-Through a simple change, the complexity of processing and memory usage are reduced to enable the integration of attention modules in large-scale tasks.
+A simple change reduces the complexity of processing and memory usage to enable the integration of attention modules in large-scale tasks.